 - You must have permission to use third-party images, video, or other media that you submit with your content.
 If the media is yours, by submitting it you imply consent to use it for the content and any promotion of the content.

-- If you’d like to add royalty-free images, you can do so with images from any royalty-free image site, including:
+- If you’d like to add royalty-free images, you can do so with images from any royalty-free image site.
+Examples include:

 - If using royalty-free images, please be sure to cite the source (Unsplash and Burst give you the code/text to copy and paste).